University Alliance of the Silk Road: History

 The UASR was founded in 2015 with approximately 100 universities from 22 countries.
 It currently includes 132 universities across 32 countries and regions on 5 continents.
-The program has become a central part of the 2016 plan of the Ministry of Education (中华人民共和国教育部) of the People's Republic of China for educational development along the Belt and Road region via student exchange and joint research.
+The program has become a central part of the 2016 plan of the Ministry of Education of the People's Republic of China for educational development along the Belt and Road region via student exchange and joint research.

 Scope

 The UASR was charged with supporting training, research, policy, cross-cultural understanding, and medical service.
-The UASR includes an international alliance of law schools, which Xi'an Jiaotong president Shuguo Wang notes aims ``to promote the exchanges of law among the alliance member countries and focus on legal consensus, in order to serve the Belt and Road development with legal spirit and legal culture."
+The UASR includes an international alliance of law schools, which Xi'an Jiaotong president Wang Shuguo notes aims "to promote the exchanges of law among the alliance member countries and focus on legal consensus, in order to serve the Belt and Road development with legal spirit and legal culture."
 In addition, the UASR sponsors international cultural events including the UASR Educational Exhibition and Cultural Festival.